mgormley/pacaya/README.md

 		ssh -f -N -L 8081:checker:8081 -2 login.clsp.jhu.edu
 		mvn deploy -DskipTests -Pclsp

 6. Setup a tunnel to the COE maven repository.
 Then deploy to the COE maven repository.
-(Important Note: this requires that you have correctly configured you ~/.m2/settings.xml to include proper authentication in order to deploy.)
+(Important Note: this requires that you have correctly configured you ~/.m2/settings.xml to include proper authentication in order to deploy.
+You must copy the <servers/> section from /export/common/tools/maven/conf/settings.xml.)

 		ssh -f -N -L 8081:10.162.95.47:8081 -2 external.hltcoe.jhu.edu
 		mvn deploy -DskipTests -Pcoe